Rollins Inc. (ROL) Shares Up Despite Recent Market Volatility

 ROL’s Market Performance

-ROL stock saw an increase of 2.79% in the past week, with a monthly gain of 7.73% and a quarterly increase of 14.98%.
-The volatility ratio for the week is 1.27%, and the volatility levels for the last 30 days are 1.44% for Rollins Inc. (ROL)..
-The simple moving average for the past 20 days is 3.37% for ROL’s stock, with a 10.87% simple moving average for the past 200 days.
+ROL stock saw an increase of 1.73% in the past week, with a monthly gain of 5.88% and a quarterly increase of 14.87%.
+The volatility ratio for the week is 1.26%, and the volatility levels for the last 30 days are 1.39% for Rollins Inc. (ROL).
+The simple moving average for the past 20 days is 3.64% for ROL’s stock, with a 12.20% simple moving average for the past 200 days.

 Analysts’ Opinion of ROL

-Many brokerage firms have already submitted their reports for ROL stocks, with UBS repeating the rating for ROL by listing it as a “Buy.”
-The predicted price for ROL in the upcoming period, according to UBS is $48 based on the research report published on June 01st of the current year 2023.
+Many brokerage firms have already submitted their reports for ROL stocks, with BofA Securities repeating the rating for ROL by listing it as a “Buy.”
+The predicted price for ROL in the upcoming period, according to BofA Securities is $49 based on the research report published on July 05th of the current year 2023.

 Insider Trading